 You must give the Council at least 24 hours notice that you want to deliver your petition to the meeting.
-We recommend delivering the petition to a full Council meeting if one is scheduled before 23rd December.
-If there is no full Council meeting before this date, then we recommend delivering it to a meeting of the Health and Wellbeing Board or one of the scrutiny committees.
+We recommend delivering the petition to a full Council meeting, but you could also deliver it to a meeting of the Health and Wellbeing Board or one of the scrutiny committees.

 Campaign Pack 2: building local pressure